shariquesshaikh/Django-StudentDetailsAPI/README.md

-# StudentDetails_API
+# StudentDetailsAPI
-StudentDetails_API is a django rest API to GET and POST student details.
+StudentDetailsAPI is a django rest API to GET and POST student details.

 ## Installations
 Django (version 3.0.2)